 In addition to his personal acquisitions, Patrick also offers sales, valuation and brokerage services to museums, dealers and collectors.
 With institutional and private clients across Europe and North America, he has overseen the sale of a number of historically significant objects, including a signature book from the early days of the UK Government intelligence agency GCHQ, as well as rare German codebooks and Enigma machines from the Second World War.
 He is valued by his clients for his research, negotiation and communication skills in facilitating sales worth tens of thousands of pounds.

 Patrick holds a B.A.
-(Hons) History degree at the University of Durham (University College).
+(Hons) History degree from University of Durham, where he was a member of University College.
 He has experience in collections management and object handling, volunteering at the Bletchley Park Trust for the Collections Move Project between July and September 2022.
-He is also the webmaster of the International Conference on Cryptologic History (ICCH).
-Email:firstname.lastname@example.org
+He also serves as the webmaster of the International Conference on Cryptologic History (ICCH)

 and is former archivist of the University College J.C.R.
 He now works as a valuer and describer for a UK auction house.